Volkswagen Golf R Review 2025: Price, specs & boot space

 "For a car with such performance, the Golf R's ability to sip fuel in gentle driving is pretty impressive.
 It'll cost a fair bit to tax, however. "

 For a car that can embarrass some sports cars, the Volkswagen Golf R's fuel economy is really rather good.
-The official WLTP combined figure is 36.7mpg for the hatch and 36.2mpg for the estate.
-The hatch-only Golf R 20 Years edition is only 0.5mpg less efficient.
+The official WLTP combined figure is 34.9mpg for the hatch and 34.6mpg for both the Black Edition and the Golf R Estate.

 In our experience, that's an entirely achievable figure if you're driving gently on the open road, but start to use the performance or spend a lot of time darting about town and it'll drop well below 30mpg.
 Still, that's to be expected.